-Two blocks north of Hildegard’s is Eadha Bread, which opened in May 2018.
+Two blocks north of Hildegard’s is Eadha Co-op, which transitioned from a sole-proprietorship to worker co-operative officially in 2023.
 Before then, owner Cora Wiens was selling out her organic, 18+ hour fermented sourdoughs regularly at farmers’ markets.
-She also does pastries, pies, hosts bake workshops, and has one peach of an Instagram account that proudly states their mandate: “Queer, Anti-racism, Decolonization… everything is fermented (even the cake!),” along with sharing posts that are as tangy as the bread, with captions like: “Max arrived with a moustache today, so you know it’s going to be a weird one.”
+They also do pastries, pies, hosts bake workshops, and has one peach of an Instagram account that proudly states their mandate: “Queer, Anti-racism, Decolonization… everything is fermented (even the cake!)”

 Off the Wall (Street)

 Meanwhile, Wall Street’s Sleepy Owl has been baking fancy fermented bread since October 2014.
 Along with the breads which sell out fast, this is also the place for shimmering and crusty pastries.
 And now, the street is quickly becoming an epicurean destination.
-Barn Hammer Brewing is located just one block south, and by late April a new New York-style pizzeria called Wall Street Slice will open.
+Barn Hammer Brewing is located just one block south, and a New York-style pizzeria called Wall Street Slice is next door.
 Take note: it’s by the folks behind The Red Ember – the city’s busiest food truck (they make wood-fired pies right on the massive truck, which is a converted shipping container), and Red Ember Common – an always busy counter-service restaurant inside The Forks Market.

 Take a tour

 Due to its sheer size, discovering the best of the West End can seem like a daunting task.
-Thankfully, throughout the summer months you can book a tour with the good people of the West End Biz, who offer three thematic walking tours covering restaurants, murals and artisans all run by witty, engaging tour guides.
+Thankfully, you can book a tour with the good people of the West End Biz, who offer two thematic walking tours covering restaurants, murals and artisans all run by witty, engaging tour guides.

-The artisan tour will take you to meet the creative types who run shops and create the wares within them.
-Mural tours will introduce you to the history of this hood through paintings that line the walls of these streets, many of which depict the history of the various ethnic groups and noteworthy individuals who helped make the area so vibrant.
+The mural tours will introduce you to the history of this hood through paintings that line the walls of these streets, many of which depict the history of the various ethnic groups and noteworthy individuals who helped make the area so vibrant.
 Restaurant tours in particular offer incredible value, as you get to taste the incredible food along the way – including stops like our new favourite taqueria, Sargent Taco, where owner Carlos Bosque serves meals just like he used to eat in his hometown of Mexico City.

 Not convinced about a visit?
 Let’s throw in that the West End is also the best neighbourhood in the city to purchase spices (with standouts including Dino’s and Dong Thai), eat Winnipeg’s best pho (I’m all about Pho Hoang), buy a knock off soccer jersey along with some pupusas and curtido (all in the same shop, El Izalco), attend queer bingo for a great cause (Good Will Social Club), and have a shawarma (pick from many options) – it’s just that diverse!